mdn/content/files/en-us/web/api/webvtt_api/web_video_text_tracks_format/index.md

 They can be used anywhere in the WebVTT file after the header.

-NOTE blocks may contain newlines but cannot contain two consecutive newlines, as this is a blank line and indicates the end of the block.
+NOTE blocks may contain newlines but cannot contain two consecutive newlines: that would create a blank line, which indicates the end of the block.

 A comment cannot contain the string `-->`, the ampersand character (`&`), or the less-than sign (`<`).
 If you wish to use these characters, you need to instead use a {{glossary("character reference")}} such as `&amp;` for ampersand and `&lt;` for less-than.